21 Healthy Eating Habits That Help You Lose Weight

 We're all for walking meetings, just as long as they're not lunch meetings.
 That's because studies have found that people who stand while munching end up scarfing down 30 percent more at their next meal compared to those who sit.
 Researchers speculate that it's because our body subconsciously dismisses a standing meal as a "false meal," which causes us to eat more later in the day.

-It’s a time saver in the moment, but eating out for most of your meals can ultimately delay your weight loss progress.
+It's a time saver in the moment, but eating out for most of your meals can ultimately delay your weight loss progress.
 Restaurant food is high in calories and loaded with salt, which research has found can release the addiction-inducing hormone dopamine.
-When you cook the majority of your own meals and snacks at home, you put the calorie-cutting power in your own hands.
+When you add the healthy eating habit of cooking the majority of your own meals and snacks at home, you put the calorie-cutting power in your own hands.
 In fact, Johns Hopkins researchers found that home cooks will consume nearly 200 fewer calories than people who eat out more often.
-These 15 Healthy Breakfast Ideas are an easy place to start.
+These healthy breakfast ideas are an easy place to start.

 If you do have to order lunch, you can do so in a way that will further your weight loss goals.
 Look up nutrition information ahead of time, keep extras to a minimum, and order in the morning.
 Wait, what?
 You heard right.
 A study conducted by University of Pennsylvania and Carnegie Mellon University researchers found that when people placed a lunch order more than an hour before eating, dieters chose meals with an average of 109 fewer calories than those who ordered immediately before lunch (when their rumbling stomach may have clouded their judgment).